faximilie/org-rt/README.md

  Personally I use it at work, so it should be fine, but your millage may vary.

+ It's essentially a way of automatically managing RT tickets in orgmode, with a very basic one way sync (currently)

+ Changes made in orgmode are synced (hopefully automatically) to the remote RT ticket.
+New RT tickets are created, but they are not updated from RT again.

 ## Usage

 Load the `org-rt.el` file into emacs